DataDog/documentation/content/en/cloud_cost_management/container_cost_allocation.md

 Based on the CPU or memory usage of each task (as reported in the CUR), Datadog assigns the appropriate portion of the instance's compute cost to that task.
 The calculated cost is enriched with all of the task's tags and all of the container tags (except container names) for containers running in the task.

 Once all tasks have been assigned a cost based on their resource reservations, some instance cost is left over.
 This is the cost of unreserved resources, which is called **Cluster Idle** cost.
-This cost is assigned the `is_cluster_idle` tag, and it represents the cost of resources not reserved by any ECS tasks.
-For more information, see the [Understanding cluster idle cost](#understanding-cluster-idle-cost) section.
+For more information, see the [Understanding spend](#understanding-spend) section.

-If you enable AWS Split Cost Allocation, ECS tasks are assigned a cost based on their actual usage.
-For any task that has underutilized requested resources, an additional `is_workload_idle` tag is created.
-For example, a task that requests 2GB of memory but only uses 1GB has the remaining 1GB worth of cost tagged as `is_workload_idle`.

 ### ECS on Fargate